Afthab-07/aws-vpc-infrastructure-terraform/architecture/architecture-description.md

 # AWS Highly Available VPC Architecture - Detailed Description

 ## Overview
-This architecture demonstrates a production-grade, highly available network infrastructure on AWS spanning two Availability Zones (AZs).
-It implements industry best practices for security, scalability, and fault tolerance.
+This is a hands-on learning project that implements a highly available 3-tier web application architecture on AWS across two Availability Zones.
+Built with Terraform to practice infrastructure as code and cloud networking concepts.

 ## Architecture Components